cheatfreak47/SillyTavern-Traygent/README.md

    - Pin to Taskbar/Start

 ## Features
+- Tucks SillyTavern into your systemtray instead of an active console window
+- Right clicking the tray icon offers the option of opening the webpage, restarting the server, or closing the server
 - Opens SillyTavern in browser if you accidentally launch twice or double click the tray icon
-- Tucks SillyTavern into your systemtray instead of an active console window
 - Properly kills background processes when exiting
 - Config-free single-file operation